mkr041107/Sandbox-3d-wh40k-simulator/README.md

 # NOTICE
 The github contributors listed are bugged and a problem with git, it should be fixed when github updates the cache!
+For the record i have no idea who the contributors are and are just there becuase git is bugged and added them somehow, thye DO NOT have anything to do with this project!

 ---